OscarDS/pymemdyn/manual/pymemdyn-manual.md

-Here you remove those strings that you do not want to be executed, i.e. if only membrane insertion and minimization is wished, remove “Equilibration”, “Relax”, “CARelax” so the line states:
+Here you remove those strings that you do not want to be executed, i.e. if only membrane insertion and minimization is wished, remove "Equilibration", "Relax", "CARelax" so the line states:

     steps   =   ["Init",  "Minimization"]